 Business partners are going to have disagreements – it’s only natural.
 In a healthy business relationship, the partners should come together, discuss the difference of opinion, and then determine a compromise that works for everyone.

 While this is how a business partnership should work, there are some people who cannot compromise and refuse to consider the ideas of the other partner(s).
-If you can’t get your partner to consider your ideas, even after attempting to compromise, it is probably time to leave the partnership behind.
+If you can’t get your partner to consider your ideas, even after attempting to compromise and abide by your written partnership agreement, it’s probably time to leave the partnership behind.

 Honesty is a key component of any healthy business partnership.
 Problematic dishonesty can range from simple lies of omission to your partner possibly engaging in unethical or illegal activities that could put your business at risk.

 If the lies or omissions are relatively minor, address them directly with the partner.
-If you find that it is something serious (like tax fraud or embezzlement), you need to start working on a plan for dissolution right away.
+If you find that it is something serious (like tax fraud or embezzlement), you need to start working on a plan for dissolution right away, including notifying federal tax agencies and state authorities to ensure compliance with tax obligations.

 The actions of your partner are going to reflect on the entire business.
 Even if clients recognize you as stable and responsible, they are still going to have concerns about dealing with your business if your partner is irresponsible.

 Irresponsible behavior could take many forms.
 It could be the irresponsible use of company resources, ill-considered business decisions, inappropriate behavior with staff or clients, or any number of issues relating to the actions of your business partner.
-In some cases, you might be able to intervene and get them to start behaving responsibly, but there is also a chance that this could be a sign that it is time to end the partnership.
+In some cases, you might be able to intervene and get them to start behaving responsibly, but there’s also a chance that this could be a sign that it’s time to end the partnership.

 Most partnerships start with each partner working hard to establish the company.
 However, there are some people who lose interest once the company has settled into a steady flow of work and income.
 When this occurs, one partner finds that they are doing all of the work while the other is barely interested.